University of New Hampshire

 Environmental Health and Protection | Natural Resources Management and Policy | Water Resource Management

 Greenwood, Ryan, "Social, Political, Economic and Health Effects of the Disi Aquifer on Jordanian Society" (2011).
 Independent Study Project (ISP) Collection.
-Paper 1104.
+1104.